Drones hit Ukraine's Kharkiv, injuring one and damaging dormitory -officials | Law-Order

 Officials in Kharkiv, Ukraine's second-largest city, said on Tuesday that drones hit populated areas of the city and one drone destroyed two floors of a college dormitory.
 The chief of police in Kharkiv region in northeastern Ukraine, Volodymyr Tymoshko, said there were two night-time strikes -- one on the college and one on the city centre.

-One person was injured in the city centre, he told Suspilne, or public, television.
-The college building was empty at the time of the strike.
-Kharkiv Mayor Ihor Terekhov spoke of three strikes.
+Officials in Kharkiv, Ukraine's second-largest city, said on Tuesday that drones hit populated areas of the city and one drone destroyed two floors of a college dormitory.

-"One of the drones destroyed two floors of a dormitory," Terekhov wrote on the Telegram messaging app.
-"A fire broke out and emergency services are attending."
+The chief of police in Kharkiv region in northeastern Ukraine, Volodymyr Tymoshko, said there were two night-time strikes -- one on the college and one on the city centre.
+"One of the drones destroyed two floors of a dormitory," mayor Ihor Terekhov wrote on the Telegram messaging app.
+"A fire broke out and emergency services are attending," he added.

+"Very difficult night in Kharkiv.
+Indeed, there were three hits," he told Ukrainian television, adding that the dormitory was not being used.
+Regional governor Oleh Synehubov said a sports complex in the city's Shevchenkivskyi district was hit, damaging a two-storey building.
+A 63-year-old security guard had been injured and was in hospital.

+President Volodymyr Zelenskiy said on Telegram that Russia attacked the city with five Shahed drones.
 A video posted on social media showed the top of a building ablaze and smoke billowing upwards.
-Suspilne said the half the college building was destroyed.

 Reuters could not immediately confirm the attack or determine the location of the site in the video.